-- Children in the court system - Children affected by parental offending/imprisonment. - Children missing from education including persistent absence. - Child Exploitation (including both Child Sexual Exploitation and Child Criminal Exploitation and county lines, modern day slavery and trafficking) - Cybercrime - Domestic Abuse - Homelessness - So-called Honour based Abuse (including Female Genital Mutilation and Forced Marriage) - Online Safety - Mental health - Peer on Peer/ child on child abuse: - Bullying (including cyberbullying, prejudice-based and discriminatory bullying).
-Sidcot School has a separate Anti-Bullying policy (Policy Number 5.4) which is accessible from the school's website and intranet - Abuse in intimate personal relationships between peers. - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse). - Sexual violence, such as rape, assault by penetration and sexual assault;(this may include an online element which facilitates, threatens and/or encourages sexual violence). - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - Consensual and non-consensual sharing of nudes and semi-nude images and or videos. - Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm; and - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - Preventing Radicalisation (The Prevent Duty) - Serious Youth Violence - Substance Misuse - Private Fostering - Young Carers - Looked after Children
+- Children in the court system - Children affected by parental offending/imprisonment. - Children missing from education including persistent absence. - Child Exploitation (including both Child Sexual Exploitation and Child Criminal Exploitation and county lines, modern day slavery and trafficking) - Cybercrime - Domestic Abuse - Homelessness - So-called Honour based Abuse (including Female Genital Mutilation and Forced Marriage).
+Since February 2023 it has been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages.' - Online Safety - Mental health - Child-on-child abuse: - Bullying (including cyberbullying, prejudice-based and discriminatory bullying).
+Sidcot School has a separate Anti-Bullying policy (Policy Number 5.4) which is accessible from the school's website and intranet - Abuse in intimate personal relationships between peers. - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse). - Sexual violence, such as rape, assault by penetration and sexual assault;(this may include an online element which facilitates, threatens and/or encourages sexual violence). - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.

+Consensual and non-consensual sharing of nudes and semi-nude images and or videos.

+- Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm; and

+- Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).

+- Preventing Radicalisation (The Prevent Duty)

+- Serious Youth Violence

+- Substance Misuse

+- Private Fostering

+- Young Carers

+- Looked after Children

-Additional information about key safeguarding areas can also be found in Keeping Children Safe in Education (2021; Annex B); and the NSPCC website - Types of Abuse;
+Additional information about key safeguarding areas can also be found in Keeping Children Safe in Education (2023; Annex B); and the NSPCC website - Types of Abuse;